dotnet/csharplang/proposals/improved-definite-assignment.md

 ### Remarks
 We use the concept of "directly contains" to allow us to skip over relatively simple "wrapper" expressions when analyzing conditional accesses that are compared to other values.
 For example, `((a?.b(out x))!) == true` is expected to result in the same flow state as `a?.b == true` in general.

+We also want to allow analysis to function in the presence of a number of possible conversions on a conditional access.
+Propagating out "state when not null" is not possible when the conversion is user-defined, though, since we can't count on user-defined conversions to honor the constraint that the output is non-null only if the input is non-null.
+The only exception to this is when the user-defined conversion's input and output are non-nullable value types, and the conversion is lifted--for example, a user-defined conversion exists from `struct S1` to `struct S2`, and a value of type `S1?` is converted to `S2?`.

 When we consider whether a variable is assigned at a given point within a null-conditional expression, we simply assume that any preceding null-conditional operations within the same null-conditional expression succeeded.